 I am currently not seeking a job at this time, so cannot comment to specific assistance.

 JC.
 Did any gyms not accept or were not familiar with NPTI?

 WH.
 N/A for my experience.
 Other graduates that I have kept in contact with are employed by various large fitness facilities, many of which are familiar with NPTI and often already have students working there.
 The graduates I know are typically seeking certification through a major certifying agency such as NASM.
 I do not know if this is specific to the facility they are employed at or just a step in their career.

 JC.
 What did you like most about the NPTI program?

 WH.
-I liked the opportunity to meet a variety of people coming from different backgrounds and experiences, and seeing how personal training careers can encompass variety of activities and services.
+I liked the opportunity to meet a variety of people coming from different backgrounds and experiences and seeing how personal training careers can encompass a variety of activities and services.
 Some were in the program because they worked in fitness equipment sales, some were seeking a career change later in life, others were just starting out their professional lives and wanted a health & fitness career.
 The personal training profession can be whatever you make of it, but we were all interested in getting a good base education to start with.

 JC.
 What –if anything – did you like least about the NPTI program?

 WH.
 My personal reasons for wanting to attend NPTI were to get practical experience in working with a variety of equipment, learning how to properly program a workout, and learning how to coach someone through that workout correctly and safely.
-Unfortunately I feel that this was lacking in this specific program.
+Unfortunately, I feel that this was lacking in this specific program.
 I can certainly study out of the book like anyone else, but the reason I decided to attend the school was for the practical experience I believed that I was going to get.